Interpretable Sensitivity Analysis for Balancing Weights: Numerical examples

-The contour plot (Figure \ref{fig:fish_contour}) for the fish data indicates an extremely robust causal effect estimate.
-As the error curve is far above the intersection of the dotted lines that represents the maximum strength and pre-weighting imbalance among the observed covariates, confounding significantly stronger than the observed covariates would be required to alter the causal conclusion.
-Comparing the contour plot for the fish data to the contour plot for the LaLonde data (Figure \ref{fig:lalonde_contour}), we observe a clear difference.
-While the error curve for the LaLonde data lies well within the range of the observed covariates, the error curve corresponding to the fish data is far from the observed covariates.
-From this contrast, we conclude that the causal effect estimate for the fish data is much more robust than that for the LaLonde data.
+The contour plot (Figure \ref{fig:fish_contour}) for the fish data indicates that the causal effect estimate is robust to all but extremely strong unobserved confounders.
+Here the bias curve is far above the intersection of the dotted lines that represents the maximum strength and pre-weighting imbalance among the observed covariates.
+Thus, confounding significantly stronger than the observed covariates would be required to alter the causal conclusion.
+In particular, consider the most imbalanced pre-treatment confounder, income.
+The large vertical gap between the associated blue dot (and indeed any of the blue dots) and the contour line suggests that an unobserved confounder sufficient to alter the study's conclusion would not only have to be as imbalanced as income prior to treatment, but would simultaneously have to be a full order of magnitude more predictive of blood mercury than any other variable measured in the study.
+In fact, in order to change the study's conclusion, an unmeasured confounder as imbalanced as income would have to have an approximately 29 times higher $\beta_u$ than income.
+While the contour plot itself cannot rule out the possibility that such an unmeasured confounder might exist, it imposes stringent requirements for alternative theories behind the apparent causal effect.

+The LaLonde data results in Figure \ref{fig:lalonde_figs} and the fish consumption data results in Figure \ref{fig:fish_figs} illustrate two extremes for possible outcomes of the sensitivity analysis.
+In our experience, more intermediate results frequently arise also; for example, the contour line might pass above some observed covariates but below others.
+In this case especially, it is important to remember that sensitivity analysis is not designed to provide a binary judgment about whether a study's effect is real or not; instead, the contour plot gives a sense for the types of unobserved confounder that might be problematic and the types that can be safely ignored.